ISSB: Global Momentum for Sustainability Reporting

 The Zambia Institute of Chartered Accountants on the 21st of November 2023, announced adoption of the ISSB standards, specifically IFRS S1 and IFRS S2.

-According to the Zambia Institute of Chartered Accountants, all publically accountable entities (PAEs) are mandated to apply and comply with IFRS S1 and IFRS S2 and the Integrated Reporting framework for annual reporting periods beginning on or after January 2025.
+According to the Zambia Institute of Chartered Accountants, all publicly accountable entities (PAEs) are mandated to apply and comply with IFRS S1 and IFRS S2 and the Integrated Reporting framework for annual reporting periods beginning on or after January 2025.

 For all other companies, the reporting of these standards are voluntary until further updates.